10' x 10' x 8'

 Mazza’s treatment for dormant TB in the mid-2010s led to her research of local histories about public health and industrial work.
 Craft practices were a favorite porch pastime during recovery.
 Many sanatoria, including ones in Massachusetts, had dedicated facilities to fiber, sewing, basketry, wood and patient led newsletters reproduced by mimeograph.

 The sculpture was commissioned by deCordova Museum and Sculpture Park as part of PLATFORM.
-It launched in July 2018 and will be on view through mid-July 2020.
+It launched in July 2018 and had an extended viewing through mid-July 2020.
 Read the brochure with essay by Curatorial Fellow Martina Tanga here.

 July 2018 - summer 2020 (extended viewing during COVID19) deCordova Museum and Sculpture Park, Lincoln, MA